haider-toha/Self-Engineering-Agent-Framework/README.md

 - The main chat interface at the root path
 - API documentation at the configured documentation path
 - WebSocket connections for real-time updates

----

-## Conclusion

-The Self-Engineering Agent Framework demonstrates that AI agents need not be limited by pre-built tool libraries.
-By giving agents the capability to create their own tools—using the same test-driven methodology that professional developers use—we unlock unlimited extensibility with minimal human intervention.

-The framework transforms the economics of AI agent development: instead of paying developers to manually create each tool, tools emerge automatically as users express needs.
-The library grows organically, each new tool building on what came before, creating a self-improving system that becomes more capable over time.

-This is not just an incremental improvement to existing frameworks.
-It represents a fundamental shift in how we think about AI agent capabilities: from static libraries that limit what agents can do, to dynamic synthesis that allows agents to do whatever is needed.

----

-## License

-MIT License - See LICENSE file for details.

----

-## Contributing

-Contributions are welcome.
-Please review the existing code style, ensure all tests pass, and provide clear descriptions of proposed changes.